Zoning Bylaw Rewrite

 With the increasing number of motor vehicles per household, it would be reasonable to expect a 4-plex to have at least 4, but more likely 8 or more vehicles associated with it.
 Will the developers be required to provide on-site parking or will the street absorb the increased parking demand?

-Paul asked about 2 months ago
+Paul asked 9 months ago

 A 4-unit development in a residential zone outside of downtown would be required to provide 4 parking spaces on the property, unless two of the units are living or garden suites, in which case the development would require 3 parking spaces.
 Parking spaces are required to be provided in accordance with the site design and parking regulations of the Zoning Bylaw – there are regulations around location and size of parking spaces and maximum driveway width to ensure good site design.
 As is currently the case, households with more vehicles than parking spaces may use on-street parking in accordance with the Traffic Bylaw and any parking signage erected by the City.
 The City will monitor demand for on-street parking and, if warranted, may deploy tools such as parking permits or other approaches to manage on-street parking.